Installation

 import tap from "tap";

-const { det, opts } = require("detergent");
+import { det, opts } from "detergent";

-import testMixer from "text-mixer";
+import { mixer as testMixer } from "text-mixer";

 // we create a wrapper to skip writing the second input argument again and again